-Policy implications.
 When customers are wary, the first-best outcome with unbiased advice obtains (cf. Proposition 1).
 From Proposition 3 this outcome also prevails when there are not too many naive customers in the market and when firms cannot (price) discriminate between wary and naive customers.
 In this case, the presence of wary customers protects naive customers from exploitation.
-This is, however, no longer the case either when there are sufficiently many naive customers in the market or when firms can successfully price discriminate between the two groups, according to assertion ii) in Proposition 3.
+This is, however, no longer the case either when there are sufficiently many naive customers in the market or when firms can successfully price discriminate between the two groups, according to assertion (ii) in Proposition 3.
 Then, naive customers receive biased advice under exploitative terms, so that their true expected payoff is strictly below what they naively expect.
 In this case, policy intervention can strictly increase consumer surplus and welfare.

 Specifically, policy makers could prohibit product providers from paying commissions or making other contingent payments to advisers.
 When t = 0 must hold irrespective of the prices and thus the margins that product providers earn, advisers would charge customers directly for advice, so that f > 0.
 Regardless of the composition of customers ( $\mu$ ), in this case the outcome from Proposition 1 obtains.
 Such a policy would represent a drastic change in some markets for retail financial services, in which customers are typically not asked to pay directly for advice and in which product providers commonly make contingent payments to intermediaries.
-However, a radical policy along these lines is currently being implemented in some jurisdictions, most notably by the UK's Financial Service Authority, as discussed in the Introduction.
+However, a radical policy along these lines is currently being implemented in some jurisdictions, most notably by the UK's Financial Service Authority (see footnote 6).
 A more gradual policy change would impose a binding cap on contingent payments, though not requiring that t = 0.
 As is intuitive, in our baseline model such a cap would be preferable to no policy intervention, but it would be inferior to an outright ban on commissions.

-Another policy option that is commonly adopted consists in mandating disclosure of conflicts of interest between intermediaries and customers.
-For the US mortgage market, by now dominated by third-party brokers, in November 2008 the Department of Housing and Urban Development has strengthened the requirement to disclose to homeowners the payments brokers receive for intermediated mortgage agreements.
-Similarly, since January 2008 the European Union's MiFID directive imposes mandatory disclosure for the sale of many financial products.
-In addition to informing customers about the level of commissions and other payments that intermediary agents receive, such disclosure policies may have the primary effect of making customers wary in the first place.
-Disclosure of a conflict of interest, would then act as an "eye opener" to previously naive customers.
+Another commonly adopted policy consists in mandating disclosure of conflicts of interest between intermediaries and customers.
+For the US mortgage market, by now dominated by third-party brokers, the Department of Housing and Urban Development in November 2008 strengthened the requirement to disclose to homeowners the payments brokers receive for intermediated mortgage agreements.
+Similarly, since January 2008 the European Union's Markets in Financial Instruments Directive (MiFID) directive imposes mandatory disclosure for the sale of many financial products.
+In addition to informing customers about the level of commissions and other payments that intermediary agents receive, such disclosure policies could have the primary effect of making customers wary in the first place.
+Disclosure of a conflict of interest would then act as an eye-opener to previously naive customers.

 Proposition 4 In the baseline model, policy intervention is warranted when either the fraction of naive customers is sufficiently large or when firms can price discriminate between wary and naive customers.
-The first-best outcome only obtains when either contingent payments to advisers are prohibited or when mandatory disclosure acts as eye opener by turning naive customers into wary.
+The first-best outcome obtains only when either contingent payments to advisers are prohibited or when mandatory disclosure acts as an eyeopener by turning naive customers into wary customers.
 Consumer surplus and efficiency monotonically increase when a lower, more stringent cap $\overline{t} > 0$ on commissions is imposed.

 In the baseline model, firm profits are strictly lower with wary than with naive customers.
-As long as we can abstract from the agency problem between the product provider and the adviser, which presently is made possible through the choice of the fixed part T, it is then reasonable to expect that no party will have incentives to educate naive customers, thereby eroding joint profits.
-We discuss this in more detail in the following Section 7.
+As long as we can abstract from the agency problem between the product provider and the adviser through an unconstrained fixed payment T, it is then reasonable to expect that no party will have incentives to educate naive customers, thereby eroding joint profits.
+We discuss this in more detail in Section 7.